Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-10-13-great-stuff-to-watch--read-and-listen-to-this-week.md

 <img class="photo-horiz" src="http://www.shorpy.com/files/images/SHORPY-8d26144a.preview.jpg" />

-<p February 1943.
+February 1943.
 "Moreno Valley,   Colfax County,   New Mexico.
-Dinnertime on George Mutz's ranch." from the <a href="http://www.shorpy.com/node/18068">Shorpy Historical Archive. </a></p>
+Dinnertime on George Mutz's ranch." from the <a href="http://www.shorpy.com/node/18068">Shorpy Historical Archive. </a>

 What's the haps this week, comrades?
 Full speed term-time around here.
 One kindy boy who is fully exhausted and ready for his school year to be over, and one seven year old with a birthday in ONLY SIX MORE DAYS, MUM!!
 Children obsessed with poo and genitals.
 Keith fighting a cold.
 I really, really  need to book a leg wax.
 Banana bread for afternoon tea.